saurabh2499/apna_smart_cart/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.io/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## ML Part:

+for training model: train.ipynb for database management : db_management.py
+for predicting the object: predict.py

+## Image processing
+for connecting all components, image processing and initialize the changes in database:detect_model.py